viamrobotics/docs/docs/services/data/capture-sync.md

 ---
-title: "Configure Data Capture"
+title: "Configure Data Capture and Sync"
-linkTitle: "Data Capture"
+linkTitle: "Data Capture and Sync"
-description: "Configure data capture to save data from components, services, or remote parts."
+description: "Configure the data manager to capture and sync data from your components and services."
 weight: 10
 type: "docs"
-tags: ["data management", "cloud", "sync"]
+tags: ["data management", "cloud", "sync", "capture"]
 icon: true
 images: ["/services/icons/data-capture.svg"]
 no_list: true
 aliases:
+  - /services/data/capture/
-  - "/services/data/capture/"
+  - /data/capture/
-  - "/data/capture/"
+  - /build/micro-rdk/data_management/
-  - "/build/micro-rdk/data_management/"
+  - /services/data/capture/
-# SME: Alexa Greenberg
 no_service: true
 ---

-The data management service captures data from one or more resources.
+The data management service captures data from one or more {{< glossary_tooltip term_id="resource" text="resources" >}}, and syncs it to cloud storage when available.

 Get started with a quickstart guide or keep reading for more details.

 {{< cards >}}
 {{< card link="/get-started/collect-data/" class="green">}}
 {{< /cards >}}

+## Data capture

 {{< tabs >}}
 {{% tab name="viam-server" %}}